pythonanywhere/flask-tutorials/tutorial-2.md

         </body>
     </html>

-This should be pretty clear, certainly if you're familiar with HTML -- most of it is boilerplate, and the form inside the row (inside the container inside the body) is a simple login form with username and password fields, each of which has a label, and a "Log in" button to submit the form.
+This should be pretty clear -- like the template from the first part of the tutorial, most of it is boilerplate to make it look similar to the existing front page, and the form inside the row (inside the container inside the body) is a simple login form with username and password fields, each of which has a label, and a "Log in" button to submit the form.
 Note that the `type` of the password field is "password" --